-On Thursday 11 February 2021, the NATO Secretary General, Mr. Jens Stoltenberg will meet with the Foreign Minister of North Macedonia, Mr. Bujar Osmani, at NATO Headquarters.
+On Thursday 24 March 2022, the NATO Secretary General, Mr. Jens Stoltenberg, will meet with the Prime Minister of Japan, Mr. Fumio Kishida, at NATO Headquarters.

 What´s new at NATO Headquarters?Subscribe to NATO News feed